Bradzie/DriftoutIO/README.md

 3. Install Express and Socket.io libraries using npm in terminal ("npm install express" / "npm install socket.io")
 4. Run the local node server in terminal with "node _WhereverYouPutIt_\DriftoutIO\Driftout\server\server.js"
-5. Open a localhost tab on port 3000 in your preferred web browser ("localhost:3000" as the address) 5a.
-You can also open a tab with the current network ip followed by :3000 (e.g. 1.1.1.1:3000) to access the website from different machines
+5. Open a localhost tab on port 3000 in your preferred web browser ("localhost:3000" as the address)
+6. *Optional* You can also open a tab with the current network ip followed by :3000 (e.g. 1.1.1.1:3000) to access the website from different machines

 ## Bugs: